GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 [property@Gtk.Stack:transition-duration] properties before switching to [class@Adw.ViewStack].

+The `auto` view switcher policy has been removed. [class@Adw.ViewSwitcher] only has narrow and wide policies; if you had used the `auto` policy, use an [class@Adw.Squeezer] with two view switchers inside.

 ### Adapt to [class@Adw.ViewSwitcher] API Changes

 The "narrow-ellipsize" property has been removed.
 Narrow view switchers always